 Where a vehicle has been intercepted and detained for a period exceeding thirty minutes, the transporter may upload the said information in FORM GST EWB-04 on the common portal.

-The e-way bill provisions aim to remove the ills of the erstwhile way bill system prevailing under VAT in different states, which was a major contributor to the bottlenecks at the check posts.
-Moreover different states prescribed different e-way bill rules which made compliance difficult.
-The e-way bill provisions under GST will bring in a uniform e-way bill rule which will be applicable throughout the country.
-The physical interface will pave way for digital interface which will facilitate faster movement of goods.
-It is bound to improve the turnaround time of vehicles and help the logistics industry by increasing the average distances traveled, reducing the travel time as well as costs.
+The e-Way Bill provisions aim to remove the ills of the erstwhile way Bill system prevailing under VAT in different states, which was a major contributor to the bottlenecks at the check posts.
+Moreover, different states had prescribed different e-Way Bill rules which made compliance difficult.
+The e-Way Bill provisions under GST have brought a uniform e-Way Bill Rule, applicable throughout the country.
+The physical interface paved way for digital interface which facilitates are faster movement of goods.
+It is bound to improve the turnaround time of vehicles and help the logistics industry by increasing the average distances travelled, reducing the travel time as well as costs.